 VoiceWaves is a Long Beach youth-led journalism and media-training project.
 The youth, ages 16-24, are learning to report, write, and create digital journalism content.
-Their reports will raise awareness of healthy community issues and activate change action in Central and West Long Beach.
+Their reports will raise awareness of community health issues and activate change in local neighborhoods.

 Central and West Long Beach